MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring.md

 | Cost | Cost monitoring involves tracking cloud spending and resource utilization to identify cost-saving opportunities and prevent budget overruns.
 This includes monitoring resource usage, identifying underutilized resources, and optimizing resource configurations to reduce costs. |

 ## Shared responsibilities
-In an om-premises environment, the customer is responsible for all aspects of monitoring since they own and manage all computing resources.
-In the cloud, this becomes a shared responsibility with the customer and the cloud provider.
+In an on-premises environment, the customer is responsible for all aspects of monitoring since they own and manage all computing resources.
+In the cloud, this becomes a shared responsibility between the customer and the cloud provider.
+Depending on the type of deployment model you choose, the responsibilities for monitoring will move from you to the cloud provider.

+In an IaaS deployment, the cloud provider is responsible for monitoring the underlying cloud platform such as the physical infrastructure and virtualization layer.
+The customer is responsible for monitoring the operating system, applications, and data running on the virtual machines deployed to the cloud platform.
+As the deployment model moves up the stack, the cloud provider takes on more responsibility for monitoring the environment culminating in a SaaS deployment where they are responsible for monitoring the entire stack including the application and data.

+The following diagram illustrates the shared responsibilities for monitoring in the cloud.

 :::image type="content" source="media/monitor/responsibilities.png" alt-text="Diagram showing shared responsibilities for monitoring in the cloud." lightbox="media/monitor/responsibilities.png" border="false":::

+ While the customer may use monitoring tools provided by the cloud provider to monitor their layers of the stack, they're responsible for configuring and these and analyzing and alerting on the data they collect.
+The cloud provider is responsible for providing reporting and alerting back to the customers for they layers of the stack they manage.

 ## Roles and responsibilities
+Most enterprise organizations will have a centralized operations team that's responsible for monitoring the overall health and performance of the cloud environment.
+This team will typically set the strategies for the overall company, perform centralized configuration of the monitoring environment, and delegate permissions to different stakeholders in your organization that require access to the monitoring data related to their applications and services.

 There are multiple roles in an organization that maintain the monitoring environment and require access to monitoring data to perform their job functions.
 Each role has different requirements for monitoring data based on their particular responsibilities.
-Depending on the size of your organization, you may have
+Depending on the size of your organization, you may have multiple individuals filling each role or may have one individual that fills multiple roles.
+Following is a listing of typical roles and the responsibilities of each role.

-The following table describes the roles and their monitoring requirements.

 - **Cloud Architect**: Designs and oversees the cloud infrastructure, ensuring it meets the organization’s business goals.
 The cloud architect focuses on reliability, security, and scalability of the cloud architecture and requires high-level telemetry to get a holistic view of the digital estate.
 This includes resource utilization metrics, application performance monitoring (APM), cost and billing insights, and compliance reports.